-Newman is the curator of the upcoming exhibition “Do Ho Suh: Almost Home,” which opens at the museum on March 15, 2018, and is currently overseeing a reinstallation of the museum’s contemporary permanent collection galleries.
-She organized the exhibition "Kara Walker: Harper's Pictorial History of the Civil War (Annotated)" (2017) and was the the coordinating curator for the nationally-touring exhibition “Donald Sultan: The Disaster Paintings" (2017).
-Recently, Newman served as the guest curator for “Theaster Gates: The Minor Arts,” which opened March 5, 2017, at the National Gallery of Art in Washington, D.C.
+Newman is the curator of the upcoming exhibition “Tiffany Chung: Vietnam, Past Is Prologue,” which opens at the museum on March 15, 2019, and is currently overseeing a reinstallation of the museum’s permanent collection galleries for contemporary art.
+She organized the exhibition “Do Ho Suh: Almost Home” (2018) and “Kara Walker: Harper's Pictorial History of the Civil War (Annotated)" (2017).
+Newman served as the guest curator for “Theaster Gates: The Minor Arts,” which opened March 5, 2017, at the National Gallery of Art in Washington, D.C.

 Newman was curator of contemporary art at the Corcoran Gallery of Art from 2006 to 2014.
 While at the Corcoran, she developed “NOW at the Corcoran,” a series of commissioned exhibitions and performances by emerging and midcareer artists including Mia Feuer, Spencer Finch, Ellen Harvey, Chris Martin and Enoc Perez.
 In addition, she organized “30 Americans,” a survey of contemporary African American art (2011), and was the curator of “Washington Color and Light: Works from the Washington Color School” (2010).